M2Team/NanaGet/ReadMe.md

 - Multi-language Support: English, German, Japanese, Traditional Chinese and Simplified Chinese.
 - Packaging with MSIX for modern deployment experience.
-- Modernize the UI with XAML Islands with dark and light mode support.
-(Dynamic dark and light mode switching is supported for Windows 11 and later.)
+- Modernize the UI with XAML Islands with the Windows 11 control style, dark and light mode support.
 - Full High DPI and partial Accessibility support.

 ## System Requirements